What is pent-up demand?3 min read

 Since the recent rally in the stock markets, we have heard this term quite a lot from different sources like analysts, news anchors, etc. In this blog, we will discuss exactly what is the meaning of pent-up demand in Economics.

 So, how is pent-up demand built up?
 Before diving into this question, let us see what actually is pent-up meaning in English.
 Pent-up in English means to hold something inside.

 Pent up consumer demand in Economics refers to the unusually strong desire for a product or service after a period of decreased spending.
 Economists use the term to describe the public’s return to consumerism following a recession when people start buying again because they see hints of recovery.

-- When the economy starts reviving from the recent downfall, consumers gain confidence and again resort to spending which they had deferred before.
-This leads to unleashing of the demand that was trapped earlier because of recession.
+These days, many market participants attribute the rally in Indian stock markets to the revival of pent-up demand.
+Whenever economies go through downfalls like recessions, depression, or lock-down in recent times, consumers tend to defer non-essential purchases and save costs.
+This results in lower demand.
+When the economy starts reviving from the recent downfall, consumers gain confidence and again resort to spending they had deferred before.
+This leads to unleashing the demand trapped earlier because of the recession.
+This pent-up is mainly related to discretionary rather than non-discretionary spending.

-What is discretionary and non-discretionary spending?
+What are discretionary and non-discretionary spending?

-- Examples of discretionary spending include vacation costs, expenditure on luxury items, etc.
+Examples of discretionary spending include vacation costs, expenditure on luxury items, etc.